14 Digit Reference No Without Space

 Remaining 06 projects will help to eliminate the shortfall and make Pakistan energy sufficient country in terms of electricity.

-Following graph shows monthly production of electricity in Pakistan from 2010 to 2019.
+The following graph shows the monthly production of electricity in Pakistan for 2010-19

 The International Energy Agency (IEA) expected that the demand for electricity in Pakistan will rise to 49 Kilo Mega Watts by 2025.